HimaObugari/Object_detection/README.md

  - Traffic Light(class_id: 8)
  - Traffic Sign(class_id: 9)

 Due to the availablity of a less powerful system with no GPU, the model training is performed on small part of the dataset to work easily and quickly as well as to avoid crashing the system and model development.
-Only 550 images are used for training the model and it is validated on 10% of the train set size which is 55 images.
+Only 286 images are used for training the model and it is validated on 32 images.

 ## Model Training in Docker Container